 Dexamethasone (Decadron) may help reduce acute mountain sickness symptoms and swelling in the brain (cerebral edema).

 Portable hyperbaric chambers allow hikers to simulate conditions at lower altitudes without actually moving from their location on the mountain.
 These devices are very helpful if bad weather or other factors make climbing down the mountain impossible.

 Most cases are mild.
 Symptoms improve quickly when you climb down the mountain to a lower altitude.

-Severe cases may result in death due to lung problems or brain swelling, called cerebral edema.
+Severe cases may result in death due to lung problems (pulmonary edema) or brain swelling (cerebral edema).

 In remote locations, emergency evacuation may not be possible, or treatment may be delayed.
-This can have a negative affect on your outcome.
+This can have a negative effect on the outcome.

 - Coma (unresponsiveness)

 - Swelling of the brain (cerebral edema), which can lead to seizures, mental changes, or permanent damage to the nervous system

 When to Contact a Medical Professional

 Contact your provider if you have or had symptoms of acute mountain sickness, even if you felt better when you returned to a lower altitude.